Regularity at the free boundary for Dirac-harmonic maps from surfaces: Dirac-harmonic maps and the free boundary value problem

 \right) :\R^2_+\to \mathbb{C}^2$ and the Clifford multiplication of $\gamma_{\a}, \a =1,2$ acting on spinors can be seen as matrix multiplication with the following identification:

-Here, W.L.O.G., we keep the representations of $\gamma_1$ and $\gamma_2$ consistent with those in \cite{CJWZ}.
+Here, without loss of generality, we keep the representations of $\gamma_1$ and $\gamma_2$ consistent with those in \cite{CJWZ}.
 If exchanging $\gamma_1$ and $\gamma_2$, then their representations are consistent with those in \cite{CJLW1} and this case can be handled analogously.
+The usual Dirac operator $\Par$ is therefore given by